baldwint/clans/docs/extensions.rst

 and your plan will be backed up to these files every time you edit.
 Keep in mind that these files will only store the most recent copy of your plan.
 To keep editions going back several edits, you will need to backup the backup with some other software.
-I just place them in a folder where they are automatically backed up with the rest of my system files.
+My computer regularly backs up my home folder, so I put them in there and they get backed up with everything else.

 The ``--skip-update`` flag forces ``clans edit`` to quit before opening an interactive editor.
 When used in combination with ``-b``,